A summer rhythm where keiki build confidence without pressure

 • What buttons, menus, and actions are for

-• How to simplify an idea so it becomes buildable
+• How to simplify an idea so it becomes useful and buildable

 Benefits